mkmety/Home_Assistant_Roomba/README.md

     The title in the ios part of the configuration.yaml file shows what the button on the iOS notification will say.
     Going back to automations.yaml the action will be to start_pause on the entity vacuum.roomba

+11. You should now have 2 new automation entities in Developer tools > State.
+They are called automation.request_cleaning_when_not_home     and automation.start_cleaning.
+You can test to see if these work by clicking the More Info box and triggering the job.
+Otherwise,       you'd need to disconnect from your WiFi and wait 10 minutes.

+   These notifications are really useful on the Apple Watch and come through very clean.

+I hope that helps some folks.